-If all parties do not agree then the surplus will be paid directly to the exiting employer within 3 months of completion of the cessation by the Actuary (despite any other agreements that may be in place).
+If all parties do not agree then the surplus will be paid directly to the exiting employer within 3 months of cessation (despite any other agreements that may be in place).
 In maintaining a consistent approach, the Fund will seek to recover the deficit from the exiting employer in the first instance.
 However, if this is not possible, the deficit will be subsumed by the guarantor and all remaining assets and liabilities will then be subsumed by the guarantor.

 The Fund will inform the guarantor of the exiting employer's request to receive the surplus before making payment of the exit credit.
-However, the Fund will not become embroiled in any disagreement over the refund of any surplus which is contrary to commercial agreements.
+However the Fund will not become embroiled in any disagreement over the refund of any surplus which is contrary to commercial agreements.